dougrathbone/google-photos-backup/docs/project-guide.md

     * **Initial Sync:** On the first run (or when the state file is missing), scan the entire Google Photos library (respecting API limits) and download all media items.
     * **Incremental Sync:** On subsequent runs, query the Google Photos API for media added since the last successful sync timestamp and download only those new items.
     * Must handle potential API pagination.
+    * Downloads should retrieve the original, unmodified media bytes whenever possible (including RAW image formats).
+Videos should be downloaded at original quality.
 * **State Management (`state.json`):**
     * Must store the timestamp of the last successful synchronization check.
     * Must store identifiers of successfully downloaded media items to prevent duplicates and potentially aid recovery (though the primary mechanism for incremental sync should be the timestamp).